kirinrastogi/recipes/_recipes/pancakes.md

 ## Directions

 1. Sift the flour, sugar, baking powder, and salt into a large bowl.
-Add in the soy milk and oil, and fold the mixture onto itself until just combined.
+Add in the soy milk, oil, and mashed banana.
+Fold the mixture onto itself until just combined.
 1. Griddle them duh